Reading Time: 2 minutes

 Words are mainly divided into form-class words and function-class words.
-Nouns, Verbs, Adjectives and Adverbs belong to the form class whereas Articles, Determiners, Auxiliaries and Modals belong to the function class.
+Nouns, verbs, adjectives, and adverbs belong to the form class, whereas articles, determiners, Auxiliary, and modals belong to the function class.

 Form class words have only one pronunciation, but function class words have many pronunciations.
 This brings us to strong and weak forms.
 The function class words are generally used in their weak form in connected speech.